Highpoint2000/webserver-scanner/README.md

 ## v3.8d (compatible from webserver version 1.3.8!!!)

 - Fixed a bug that caused the scan to stop at the upper band limit when the SensitivityCalibrationFrequency was not used
-- Fixed incorrect display of signal strength unit in dropdown menu
+- Fixed incorrect display of signal strength unit in dropdown menu and console
+- dBµV is now fixed Unit for CSV File

-For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!
+For URDS uploads, the uploader version from 1.0g (Version with dBµV Flag) upwards must be used!

 ## Installation notes: